Carl Lee (American football): New Orleans Saints

 In 1994, Lee joined the New Orleans Saints.
 In his only year with the team he started eight of 12 games, recording 28 tackles and two interceptions.

 After the 1994 season, Lee retired after 12 years in the NFL.
 He finished his career starting 152 of 181 games, recording 799 tackles, 31 interceptions, two touchdowns, and seven fumble recoveries.

 Coaching career

 Following his retirement from the NFL, in January 1996, Lee accepted the head coaching position at West Virginia State University.
 After the 2005 season, he resigned his position as head coach, and during his ten seasons with the Yellow Jackets, Lee compiled an overall record of 34 wins and 75 losses (34–75).

 On February 17, 2022, it was announced that Lee would become the head football coach for South Charleston High School, his alma mater.
-February 3,2023 It was announced the Lee resigned as Head Football Coach of South Charleston High School.
+On February 5, 2023, it was announced that Lee resigned as head football coach of South Charleston.